harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 - All commit messages must include a `Signed-off-by` line as described above.

 **Commit message checks:**
-A pre-commit hook will automatically check your commit message for Conventional Commits compliance and sign-off.
+A commit message hook will automatically check your commit message for Conventional Commits compliance.
 If your message does not comply, the commit will be rejected with an explanation.

 If you already have Commitizen installed, you can run `git cz ...` instead of `git commit ...` and Commitizen will make sure your commit message is in the right format and provides all the necessary information.